gbdev/pandocs/content/Memory_Bank_Controllers.md

 -   Does it always boot in the first bank, or does it boot in a random bank?
 If the latter, a multicart using this mapper would need to patch the \$0100 entry point in all banks to jump to the menu.

+### Magic values for detection of multicarts in emulators

+Sometimes it may be useful to allow a ROM to be detected as a multicart in emulator, for example for development of a menu for physical multicart hardware.
+These are values suggested by beware, and supported in BGB, for signaling that your ROM is supposed to interface a multicart mapper.
+Emulator authors who are interested in supporting multicart mappers are encouraged to support detection of these values in addition to the values described in each section, which are heuristics based on ROMs in the wild, which may not always be suitable for newly produced software.
+The values are deliberately chosen to be high entropy (\"random\") such that the risk of an accidental false positive is unlikely.

+-   \$0147 = \$c0, \$014a = \$d1 -\> Detect as Wisdom Tree
+-   \$0147 = \$1b, \$014a = \$e1 -\> Detect as EMS multicart
+-   \$0147 = \$be -\> Detect as Bung multicart

 MBC Timing Issues
 -----------------